School Psychology MA/CAGS Graduate Program

 NASP School Psychology Stock Photo

-• What School Psychologists Do: School psychologists apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
-They provide assessment, support, and intervention services to students; partner with families, teachers, and other professionals to create safe, healthy, and supportive learning environments; work with school administrators to improve school-wide policies; and collaborate with community providers to coordinate services for students (National Association of School Psychologists, 2023).
+School psychologists apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
+They provide assessment, support, and intervention services to students; partner with families, teachers, and other professionals to create safe, healthy, and supportive learning environments; work with school administrators to improve school-wide policies; and collaborate with community providers to coordinate services for students (A Career that Makes a Difference: National Association of School Psychologists, 2023).

-• Strong Job Outlook: Demand for school psychologists is exceptionally strong and on the rise.
-School psychology is consistently rated among the 100 Best Jobs in the U.S. News and World Report.
+Demand for school psychologists is exceptionally strong and on the rise.
+School psychology is consistently rated among the 100 Best Jobs in the U.S. News and World Report School Psychologist Overview.
 The national average salary for school psychologists is $87,550.
-The average salary for school psychologists in Rhode Island is $84,230, and the average salary in Massachusetts is $92,730 (U.S. Bureau of Labor and Statistics, 2022).
-More workforce and salary information can be found on the NASP website
+The average salary for school psychologists in Rhode Island is $84,230, and the average salary in Massachusetts is $92,730 (Occupational Employment and Wage Statistics, U.S. Bureau of Labor Statistics, 2022).
+The National Association of School Psychologists also provide additional information on workforce and salary information

 Admission Requirements